burningion/grid/app/docs/onPlayerAuthenticated.md

 onPlayerAuthenticated <small class="pull-right">*Server*</small>
 =====================

-The **onPlayerAuthenticated** callback is run once a player has authenticated with [Axis.](/axis)
+The **onPlayerAuthenticated** callback is ran once a player has authenticated with [Axis.](/axis)
 <br>
 <div class="panel panel-info">